ksimons29/anki-portuguese-sayings/README.md

 ### Automation notes
 - `run_pipeline.sh` auto-opens Anki via `open -a Anki`, waits for AnkiConnect, and on production runs refreshes the collection UI then triggers an Anki sync so the new notes are visible immediately.
 - By default the script performs a full production import; add `--dry-run` when you want to rehearse without touching CSVs or Anki.
+- Use `--clear-inbox` on your last run of the day (e.g., the 21:00 slot) to archive that day’s `quick.jsonl` and start the next day with a blank inbox.
 - Flags like `--limit`, `--deck`, `--model`, `--log-level`, and `--inbox` let you trim batches, redirect output, or test against a scratch inbox.
 - The OpenAI key is loaded at runtime from the Keychain item `anki-tools-openai`; nothing is stored in env files or the repo.